It seems like it should be smaller.

-But sometimes — as with your W2, I assume — you really just want a true copy that looks the same as the original.
+But sometimes — as with your W2, I assume — you really need a copy that looks the same as the original.
 That’s when you want that picture.

 Twenty-five megabytes does seem a little large for a simple one-page document.

-Most scanners have a setting that controls how detailed a picture it takes of your document.
+Most scanners have a setting controlling how detailed a picture it takes of your document.
 This is measured by the “DPI”, or Dots Per Inch.